Euro Trip: Versailles

 As I was leaving Versailles, my friend noticed a Tex-Mex restaurant at the corner of the street.
 Not even a Mexican restaurant, but TEX-Mex.
 In the middle of VERSAILLES, of all places.

-I spent the evening enjoying the company of my friend’s family’s home in Northern Paris for traditional fondue and champagne.
+I spent the evening enjoying the company of my friend’s family’s home in the outskirts of Paris for traditional fondue and champagne.
 Now it’s 2 am and I’m laying on my bed as I type this out, only dreaming of what tomorrow will bring.

 Looks like heaven!
 You are blessed.